 The ferries were originally painted in white, but became orange to be more visible on cloudy days!

-Each year, over 25 million people per year take this ferry, or an average of 70,000 passengers a day… not counting weekends.
+Each year, over 25 million people take this ferry, or an average of 70,000 passengers a day, not counting weekends.

 Where to embark?

-It’s really easy: you just have to head to the huge White Hall Terminal, near Battery Park.
-You can take the 1 or R trains to South Ferry Station.
+It’s effortless: you have to head to the huge White Hall Terminal near Battery Park.
+You can take the 1, R, or W trains to South Ferry Station.

 Once in the terminal, use the escalator to go upstairs (there are elevators too).